-Each Named Executive Officer has a threshold and target cash incentive amount under the Bonus Plan, and each executive's bonus is in all events capped at a maximum amount.
-For Mr. Paul Marciano, the threshold incentive amount was 200% of his base salary, and pursuant to his employment agreement, the target incentive amount was 400% of his base salary.
-For Mr. Herrero, pursuant to the terms of his employment agreement, the threshold incentive amount was 100% of his base salary and the target incentive amount was 200% of his base salary.
-For Mr. Reddy, the threshold incentive amount was 37.5% of his base salary, and the target incentive amount was 75% of his base salary.
-At the time each of these target and threshold levels was approved for fiscal 2017, the Compensation Committee believed them to be reasonably competitive for each position.
+Each Named Executive Officer has a threshold and target cash incentive amount under the Bonus Plan, and each executive's annual cash incentive is in all events capped at a maximum amount.
+For Mr. Paul Marciano, the threshold incentive amount was 131.5% of his base salary and his target incentive amount was reduced by an amendment to his employment agreement from 400% of his base salary to 263% of his base salary for fiscal 2018, based on investor feedback and a review of executive compensation practices at the peer group of companies.
+For Mr. Herrero, the threshold incentive amount was 100% of his base salary and his target incentive amount was 200% of his base salary.
+For Mr. Reddy, the threshold incentive amount was 37.5% of his base salary, and pursuant to the terms of his offer letter, his target incentive amount was 75% of his base salary.
+At the time each of these target and threshold levels was approved for fiscal 2018, the Compensation Committee believed them to be reasonably competitive for each position.

-Subject to the maximum amount for each executive described below, the Named Executive Officers' fiscal 2017 bonuses would be determined based on the Company's earnings from operations for fiscal 2017 (excluding the impact of certain specified legal, restructuring, acquisition, disposition and accounting related matters) relative to performance targets established by the Compensation Committee set forth in the table below:
+Subject to the maximum amount for each executive described below, the Named Executive Officers' fiscal 2018 annual cash incentives would be determined 50% (in the case of Mr. Paul Marciano) and 100% (in the case of Messrs.
+Herrero and Reddy) based on the Company's earnings from operations for fiscal 2018 and 50% (in the case of Mr. Paul Marciano) based on the Company's licensing segment earnings from operations for fiscal 2018 (in either case, excluding the impact of certain specified legal, restructuring, store impairment, acquisition, disposition and accounting related matters) relative to performance targets established by the Compensation Committee set forth in the table below:

-Earnings from Operations (as a Pe Bonus Amount (as a Percentage of Target Award) Performance Level for Fiscal 2017 P. Marciano V. Herrero S. Reddy Below Threshold Less than \$98.2 million 0% 0% 0% Threshold \$98.2 million 50% 50% 50% Target \$118.2 million 100% 100% 100% Maximum \$139.6 million or more 125%(1) 150%(1) 200%(1)
+Earnings from Operations Annual Cash Incentive Amount (as a Percentage of Target Award) Performance Level for Fiscal 2018 P. Marciano V. Herrero S. Reddy Below Threshold Less than \$53.0 million 0% 0% 0% Threshold \$53.0 million 25% 50% 50% Target \$66.8 million 50% 100% 100% Maximum \$80.6 million or more 75%(1) 150%(1) 200%(1) Licensing Segment Earnings from Annual Cash Incentive Amount (as a Percentage of Target Award) Operations Performance Level Operations for Fiscal 2018 P. Marciano V. Herrero S. Reddy Performance Level Below Threshold P. Marciano V. Herrero for Fiscal 2018 S. Reddy Below Threshold for Fiscal 2018 Less than \$64.4 million 0% 0% S. Reddy

-(1) If less, the Named Executive Officer's maximum bonus would be the percentage of the Company's cash flow from operations for fiscal 2017 applicable to that executive as described below.
+(1) If less, the Named Executive Officer's maximum annual cash incentive would be the percentage of the Company's cash flow from operations for fiscal 2018 applicable to that executive as described below.